Recap: Community S3 E04: Remedial Chaos Theory

 - In five of the six first timelines, Jeff stops Britta from singing "Roxanne".
 In the timeline without Jeff, it proves to be the source of a Crowning Moment of Heartwarming.

-- Continuity Nod: Several of them such as in the tag where Shirley becomes an alcoholic again and Annie goes to a mental ward after a nervous breakdown, not unlike her addiction to pills back in high school
+- Continuity Nod: Several, such as in the tag where Shirley becomes an alcoholic again and Annie goes to a mental ward after a nervous breakdown, not unlike her addiction to pills back in high school

 - Critical Failure: Abed calls attention to that fact that the dark timeline came about because Jeff rolled a 1.